 If you don’t know, shrink plastic starts out as a really thin, cuttable sheet.
 You then bake it for a few minutes after cutting and it turns into a think plastic piece that can be used for buttons and so much more.
 You will be hooked after using it once!

-So, which of these materials will you be cutting with your Cricut Maker?
+So, which of these Cricut Maker materials will you be cutting?
 What else would you like to see me try to cut with my machine?
 And which of these surprises you the most?
+What can a Cricut Maker do?
+Oh so much!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.